-Second, exe-cc inserts code to fork program execution when it reaches a symbolic branch point, so that it can explore each possibility.
-Consider the if-statement at line 5, if(i >= 4).
-Since i is symbolic, so is this expression.
-Thus, EXE forks execution (using the UNIX fork() system call) and on the true path asserts that $i \geq 4$ is true, and on the false path that it is not.
-Each time it adds a branch constraint, EXE queries STP to check that there exists at least one solution for the current path's constraints.
+fork() system call) and on the true path asserts that $i \ge 4$ is true, and on the false path that it is not.
+Each time it adds a branch constraint (using add\sym\constraint in Figure 5), EXE queries STP to check that there exists at least one solution for the current path's constraints.
 If not, the path is impossible and EXE stops executing it.
 In our example, both branches are possible, so EXE explores both (though the true path exits immediately at line 6).